oracle/cloudtestdrive/AppDev/helidon-k8s/Kubernetes/cloud-native-labs/Health-readiness-liveness/Health-liveness-readiness.md

 It's started and no unexpected events !

 Now is the time to explain that "Not frozen ..." text in the status.
-To enable us to actually simulate the service having a deadlock or resource starvation problem there's a bit of a cheat in the storefront LivenessChecker code.
+To enable us to actually simulate the service having a deadlock or resource starvation problem there's a bit of a cheat in the storefront LivenessChecker code :

 ```
 	@Override